 Venturing northwards, we learnt a lot about Slavery and the Civil Rights Movement in the Deep South.
 Sadly, over 50 years after Dr Martin Luther King’s death, his dream is still not fully reality.
 Our final stop was back in New York for New Year’s Eve at Times Square – a bucket list item for Paul.

 As North America descended into winter, we headed to Ecuador, exploring this beautiful country from January to March 2017.
 South America is considered to be one of the most affordable continents for travellers.
 But how did Ecuador travel costs stack up, given it uses the USD?

 Mindo and Papallacta are two popular tourist spots near Quito, for good reason.
-We experienced true Ecuadorean life in Loja, enjoyed some cool hikes in Vilcabamba and practiced Spanish in gorgeous Cuenca, home to many North-American ex-pats.
+We experienced true Ecuadorean life in Loja, enjoyed some cool hikes in Vilcabamba and practised Spanish in gorgeous Cuenca, home to many North-American ex-pats.

 After Ecuador, we explored the Caribbean from March to July 2017, knowing that we wanted to leave before the hurricane season started.
 We managed to visit eleven amazing, diverse Caribbean countries and territories:

 - Curacao – A ten-day visit to Curaçao kicked off our journey around the Caribbean.
 Find out what adventures we got up to.

 - Trinidad and Tobago – These twin islands are closer to Venezuela than its next Caribbean neighbour.
 Would you like to come and visit?